axialeaa/FlorumSporum/README.md

 ![](https://github.com/axialeaa/FlorumSporum/assets/116074698/da4c137f-5aa1-435d-a205-a57e59323ff1)

-<strong>Florum Sporum</strong> is a [Fabric][fabric] mod that attempts to breathe more life into spore blossoms, without undoing any of Mojang's work!
-Alongside adding 96 new blockstate property combinations to make spore blossoms feel more integrated into your Minecraft worlds, <strong>Florum Sporum</strong> finally adds a way to obtain these wonderful flowers renewably in a way that feels both natural and vanilla-like!
+**Florum Sporum** is a [Fabric][fabric] mod that attempts to breathe more life into spore blossoms, without undoing any of Mojang's work!
+Alongside adding 96 new blockstate property combinations to make spore blossoms feel more integrated into your Minecraft worlds, **Florum Sporum** finally adds a way to obtain these wonderful flowers renewably in a way that feels both natural and vanilla-like!

-Check out [the wiki][wiki] for a more in-depth overview of <strong>Florum Sporum</strong>'s features!
+Check out [the wiki][wiki] for a more in-depth overview of **Florum Sporum**'s features!
 ***

 ### Get Started
-<strong>Florum Sporum</strong> operates on [Kikugie's fork of Stonecutter][stonecutter-kt], allowing for easy multi-version scheming.
+**Florum Sporum** operates on [Kikugie's fork of Stonecutter][stonecutter-kt], allowing for easy multi-version scheming.
 Every release will be available for most versions since 1.17 when spore blossoms were added, allowing you to get the full experience regardless of your circumstances.

 - Make sure you're running a Fabric instance of the game.
 If you're playing from the vanilla launcher, follow the [Fabric installation guide][fabric-guide].
 If you're playing from a third-party launcher like [Prism][prism], you'll need to follow their own instructions which you can often find on their respective websites.
 For example, [here][prism-guide] is Prism's guide to downloading mods.
-- If you're not using a third-party launcher with in-built mod installation, you'll need to download the latest version of <strong>Florum Sporum</strong> for your game version from the [GitHub releases][github-releases] page or on [Modrinth][modrinth-versions].
+- If you're not using a third-party launcher with in-built mod installation, you'll need to download the latest version of **Florum Sporum** for your game version from the [GitHub releases][github-releases] page or on [Modrinth][modrinth-versions].
 Drag the `.jar` file into your mods folder and launch the game!

 > [!IMPORTANT]
-> <strong>Florum Sporum</strong> requires [Fabric API][fabric-api].
+> **Florum Sporum** requires [Fabric API][fabric-api].
 Without it, the game will fail to start!
 ***

 <h3 align="center">